I tried SRE for a service as an embedded SRE

 💡

-Target SLO can be flexibly lowered or raised.
-It is important to set an appropriate value at first and then review it regularly.
+The Target SLO can be flexibly lowered or raised.
+It's important to set an appropriate value initially and then review it regularly.

-Note that in this case, not spending your error budget is not a good thing.
+Note that not spending your error budget is not a good thing.

 ドットマネーで利用している SLO モニター